-Status Quo - no additional investment
+Option 1: Status quo - no additional investment

-- Continue with low level repairs and maintenance (as needed approach) - Significant replacements when needed would be unbudgeted and require loan funding.
+- Continue with low level repairs and maintenance of the pipe networks for water and wastewater (as needed approach) - Significant replacements when needed would be unbudgeted and require loan or reserve funding.

-Do you agree in an 'as needed' investment approach?
+Do you agree with an 'as needed' investment approach?

-Approach

-Water Metering

-Councils preferred option
+Option 2: Water metering (Councils preferred option)

-- · All properties connected to our network would have a water meter installed commencing in Year 4. - Users would pay per cubic meter for any use above the average water use per household. - Water demand should reduce therefore reducing water treatment costs. - Less risk of breaching our water take consent limits. - · Leaks are more easily detected.
+- All properties connected to our water supply network would have a water meter installed commencing from Year 4. - Connected properties would pay per cubic metre for water consumed. - Water demand should reduce therefore reducing water treatment costs. - Less risk of breaching our water take consent limits. - Leaks are more easily detected.